-We´re left up with indirect strategies to approach the environment in which “all things happen”, – especially if they happen to us.
-Storytelling, for instance, lets us structure “the world” as a (chrono)logical chain of events.
+So we´re left up with indirect strategies to deal with the blur, – a bunch of tactics to model the environment in which “things happen”, especially if they happen to us.
+Narratives, for instance, lets us structure “the world” as a (chrono)logical chain of events ruled by causal relations.
 The more we tumble forward, the more we can pretend to draw the path we´re actually finding.
-Whatever we seem to plan , we´re never doing anything else than orbiting around the unforeseeable.
+Whatever we seem to plan, we´re never doing anything else than orbiting around the unforeseeable.

-Whenever we ´re looking “backwards”, we´re accomodating the past to our present´s needs.
-Storytelling is a garage in which we fix our journeys past present and future as if life was a customisable vehicle.
+Whenever we ´re looking “backwards”, we´re accomodating the past to our present´s needs, or trying our best to fill the gaps.
+Storytelling is a garage in which we fix our journeys past, present and future as if life was a customizable vehicle.

+When we tell stories, we´re negotiating the brutality of experience.
 When we listen to stories, we´re practicing our speculative skills.
 We memorize and we anticipate.
-We want to know what´s going to happen, we empathize naturally with characters and negotiate their tribulations emotionally as we witness them.
-We project ourselves in the unfolding of fictional events because we live our own lifes as a permanent cliffhanger.
+We want to know what´s going to happen, we empathize naturally with characters and negotiate their tribulations emotionally as we witness them struggle through situations.
+We project ourselves in the unfolding of fictional events because we live our own lives as a permanent cliffhanger.

 Storytelling is both a rehearsal workshop for real-life stunts and a thrilling ride of its own right.
-It´s also a precisou tool to influence life, even if we don´t know where we´re headed.
+It´s also a precious tool to influence life with, even if we don´t know where we´re headed.
 We can´t skip the next episode and never will be “spoiled”.
-We´ve got to sit through the whole season and struggle to co-write the showdown as it goes.
-More often than not, storytelling itself provide us with a counnscious opportunity to change the course of events.
+We´ve got to sit through the whole season and co-write the showdown as it goes.
+More often than not, storytelling itself provide us with a conscious opportunity to change the course of events.

 There never was any better method to “build things” than to break them open.
 Stories are like clocks.
 By taking them apart and re-constructing them differently, we identify their active ingredients with a different awareness of their interplay.
-That´s the method we´re out to practice.
+That´s one of the methods we´re out to practice.

 Motion pictures are arguably the most immersive type of narrative experience.
 They provide an illusionary participation.
 They ´re designed to make us forget that they are made by people.
 The famous “suspension of disbelief” promises a satisfactory, semi-voyeuristic experience securing both thrills and security, distance and participation.